 Opportunities for Recreation, Education, Support and More

-In an effort to protect children and strengthen families, our state has developed community programs and services that address varying needs.
+In an effort to protect children and strengthen families, New Jersey has developed community programs and services that address varying needs.
 Following are brief descriptions of school-based programs that are available.
-Find these services in your area.

-- Family Friendly Centers (FFC) FFCs are located in host schools to enhance afterschool programming in elementary and middle schools.
+- Family Friendly Centers (FFC) enhance afterschool programming in elementary and middle schools.
 FFCs provide constructive academic, recreational, and social enrichment activities to students and their families.
 All FFC programs emphasize positive youth development, encourage parental participation, and seek to establish partnerships with school and community stakeholders to meet the unique needs of youth and their families.

-- School Based Youth Services Program (SBYSP) The SBYSP is located in host schools and coordinates with existing resources in the community.
+- School Based Youth Services Programs (SBYSP) coordinate with existing resources in the community.
 All youth are eligible to participate and services are provided before, during and after school.
-SBYSP services include: Mental Health Counseling; Employment Counseling; Substance Abuse Education/Prevention; Preventive Health Awareness including Pregnancy Prevention; Primary Medical Linkages; Learning Support; Healthy Youth Development; Recreation; and Information/Referral.
+SBYSP services includes Mental Health Counseling; Employment Counseling; Substance Abuse Education/Prevention; Preventive Health Awareness including Pregnancy Prevention; Primary Medical Linkages; Learning Support; Healthy Youth Development; Recreation; and Information/Referral.

-- Adolescent Pregnancy Prevention Initiative (APPI) APPI is located in host schools to enhance the services and to collaborate with Division of Family and Community Partnerships (DFCP)-funded School Based Youth Services Program (SBYSP) where available.
-All youth enrolled in the host school, where they display behaviors that could lead to an unplanned pregnancy, are eligible to participate.
+- Adolescent Pregnancy Prevention Initiative (APPI) collaborates with the School Based Youth Services Program.
+Eligible youth must be enrolled in the host school and display behaviors that could lead to an unplanned pregnancy.
 Youth involved in the program will gain increased pregnancy prevention skills to support the achievement of their education and life goals.
-APPI services complement the SBYSP program, where available, and focus specifically on pregnancy prevention skills and knowledge to support the student’s ability to achieve their education and life goals.
-APPI services include: Case Management and Counseling Services; Education and Awareness groups; Linkages to available services and resources; and Collaboration with school personnel.
+APPI services focus specifically on pregnancy prevention skills and knowledge to support the student’s ability to achieve their education and life goals.
+APPI services include Case Management and Counseling Services; Education and Awareness groups; Linkages to available services and resources; and Collaboration with school personnel.

-- Traumatic Loss Coalitions for Youth (TLC) The overarching goal of the TLC program is to promote mental health awareness and healing through the building of an informed and competent school community equipped to prevent suicide and recover after a traumatic incident.
-Basic components of all TLC curricula include: suicide prevention, intervention and postvention and trauma response to build local capacity in schools and communities to promote mental health awareness and technical assistance to schools and communities for the benefit of school age youth.
+- Traumatic Loss Coalitions for Youth (TLC) promotes mental health awareness and healing by building an informed and competent community equipped to prevent suicide and recover after a traumatic incident.
+Basic components of all TLC curricula includes suicide prevention, intervention and post-intervention, and trauma response to build local capacity in schools and communities to promote mental health awareness and technical assistance to schools and communities for the benefit of school-age youth.

-- Parent Linking Program (PLP) The PLP is located in host high schools to enhance the services and to collaborate with Division of Family and Community Partnerships (DFCP)-funded School Based Youth Services Program (SBYSP).
-The PLP works to minimize/eliminate barriers expectant and parenting teens (including young fathers) face that can prevent them from completing their education.
-This is accomplished through the development and implementation of programs that strengthen pregnant and parenting teen’s ability and access to complete their education (secondary and postsecondary); improve child and maternal health outcomes; improve pregnancy spacing and reduce the likelihood of repeat teen pregnancies; increase parenting skills for mothers, fathers, and families; strengthen positive young father involvement and co-parenting relationships, as appropriate, decrease intimate partner violence; and raise awareness of available resources.
+- Parent Linking Program (PLP) works to minimize/eliminate barriers expectant and parenting teens (including young fathers) face that can prevent them from completing their education by strengthening pregnant and parenting teen’s ability and access to complete their education (secondary and postsecondary); improve child and maternal health outcomes; improve pregnancy spacing and reduce the likelihood of repeat teen pregnancies; increase parenting skills for mothers, fathers, and families; strengthen positive young father involvement and co-parenting relationships, as appropriate, decrease intimate partner violence, and raise awareness of available resources.

 State and Local Health Resources